ValdoAndrade/Premier-League-Tittle-Prediction-25-26/README.md

 <img width="330" height="172" alt="image" src="https://github.com/user-attachments/assets/46675194-9a1f-4e73-9516-ae03edf2a938" />

-## Limitations
+### Limitations

-Team strength assumed to be constant over remaining fixtures.
+-Team strength assumed to be constant over remaining fixtures.

-Injuries, suspensions, tactical matchups and recent forms are not modelled.
+-Injuries, suspensions, tactical matchups and recent forms are not modelled.

-Deterministic model does not capture randomness.
+-Deterministic model does not capture randomness.

-The model predicts match outcomes (win, draw, loss) but does not predict scorelines or goal counts.
+-The model predicts match outcomes (win, draw, loss) but does not predict scorelines or goal counts.
 As a result, it does not capture the magnitude of wins or losses, which can impact goal difference, relevant stats and the perceived dominance of teams.